akshat-patil/ANN-Practical/README.md

-Artificial Neural Networks Practicals Repository
+# 🧠 Artificial Neural Networks Practicals 🧠

-Welcome to the Artificial Neural Networks (ANN) Practicals Repository!
+### Welcome to the Artificial Neural Networks (ANN) Practicals Repository!

-This repository includes practical exercises and projects completed during my college coursework focused on ANN concepts and implementations.
+- This repository includes practical exercises and projects completed during my college coursework focused on ANN concepts and implementations.
-Each folder contains code, datasets, and documentation that demonstrate various neural network architectures, training methods, and evaluation techniques.
+- Each folder contains code, datasets, and documentation that demonstrate various neural network architectures, training methods, and evaluation techniques.

-The practicals cover essential topics such as feedforward networks, backpropagation, regularization techniques, and performance metrics.
-This repository serves as a valuable resource showcasing my hands-on experience in ANN and deep learning.
+**The practicals cover essential topics such as feedforward networks, backpropagation, regularization techniques, and performance metrics.
+This repository serves as a valuable resource showcasing my hands-on experience in ANN and deep learning.**